 These are still great food stock options if you are looking to save some money initially but you will have to spend more time and money restocking once food goes bad.

 We all also know some loved ones that just don’t plan for these sorts of things.
 Ordering a couple of 72 hour survival food kits for them ensures that they have at least a little bit of a buffer when things get hard.
+Then add them to your bug out bag checklist and you'll feel a little more secure.

 This is not just our opinion, our kids love freeze-dried food and we often have to stop them from stealing from our stock.